rbspy/rbspy/README.md

 2. Unpack it
 3. Move the `rbspy` binary to `/usr/local/bin`

+Or have a look at [Installing rbspy](https://rbspy.github.io/installing/) on our documentation.

 ## Contributing

 Pull requests that improve usability, fix bugs, or help rbspy support more operating systems are very welcome.
-If you have a question, the best way to ask is to create a Github issue!
+If you have a question, the best way to ask is to [create a Github issue](https://github.com/rbspy/rbspy/issues/new)!

 If you're not a very experienced Rust programmer, you're very welcome to contribute.
 A major reason rbspy is written in Rust is that Rust is more approachable for beginners than C/C++.